Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 confrontation.
 But the cost/benefit analysis of such a confrontation is highly variable resulting in uneven reactions of power across a population.

+<h2>Network Association and Approximation</h2>
+A crucial weakness in surveillance of a social network is inferred relationships that may not performative, relevant, or even legal for the government to pursue off the social network.
+In particular, the DHS consumes social media to find "the identity of family and friends"{% include /aside.html nid="lau2019" text='<a href="https://www.brennancenter.org/blog/government-expanding-its-social-media-surveillance-capabilities">Lau, 2019</a>'%}.

 <h2>For-profit policing</h2>
 In many ways, the worst part of this is that these technologies are going to be intentionally oppressive